Succeed in Social Media Marketing

 Within the broad field of marketing, a social media degree concentration stands out as a specialization that businesses are demanding.
 SNHU gives students the opportunity to gain expertise in this rapidly evolving field.
 Instructors are well versed in the practical execution of social media strategy.
 In addition to the courses that specifically relate to the online social world, new media is deeply integrated into the core coursework of the bachelor’s in marketing program.

-- Recommend strategies for an effective marketing mix
+- Tactics to achieve an effective marketing mix

 A social media-focused BS Marketing degree from SNHU will help you build the skills you need to succeed in a number of different marketing roles.

-“The role of marketing …transcends all borders of an organization, to include everything from front line employees representing the brand, to digital marketing campaigns," said Dr. Jessica Rogers, associate dean of marketing at Southern New Hampshire University.
+“The role of marketing ...transcends all borders of an organization, to include everything from front line employees representing the brand, to digital marketing campaigns," said Dr. Jessica Rogers, senior associate dean of marketing at Southern New Hampshire University and author of "The Digital Marketing Landscape: Creating a Synergistic Consumer Experience."
 "I tell students that marketing is a great career as there is the opportunity for both the strategic mind and creative mind to be successful.”

 By exploring the broader field of marketing with a unique focus on social media, you'll come away with the knowledge you need in a variety of professions, including: